Skip to main content

 For tenants and leaseholders, the Act has a number of important considerations, including;

-- your responsibilities for your flat and the communal parts of the building.
+• your responsibilities for your flat and the communal parts of the building.

-- active engagement with residents.
+• active engagement with residents.

-- protections for qualifying leaseholders in not having to pay toward the cost of removing dangerous cladding to the external wall system and capping the contribution for remediation of non-cladding defects on buildings.
+• protections for qualifying leaseholders in not having to pay toward the cost of removing dangerous cladding to the external wall system and capping the contribution for remediation of non-cladding defects on buildings.

 Additionally, the accountable person may need to go into individual flats to collect some of the required information.
-The Act also outlines how and why they can gain access to flats if they can't arrange this through an agreement.
+The Act also outlines how and why they can gain access to flats if they can't arrange this through agreement.

-The accountable person will also need to register their building with the BSR and provide key pieces of information, along with the building's safety case report.
+The Accountable Person will also need to register their building with the BSR and provide key pieces of information, along with the building's safety case report.

 Advice for building owners

-A Fire Risk Assessment is a legal requirement.
+Fire Risk Assessment is a legal requirement.
 If you are responsible for a building, for example, an employer, owner or occupier of premises that aren't a 'single private dwelling' (a private home), you must ensure a suitably competent person completes a Fire Risk Assessment.
 Failure to meet your legal obligations under the legislation can result in a prosecution by London Fire Brigade.

-Following the Grenfell tragedy, the Government released several Advice Notes, which resulted in the Consolidated Advice Note.
+Following the Grenfell Tower tragedy, the Government released several Advice Notes, which resulted in the Consolidated Advice Note.
 This was withdrawn on 10 January 2022 but remains a historic reference document.

-In addition to the above, building owners may receive requests for the EWS1-FORM.
+In addition to the above, building owners may receive requests for the EWS1 form.
 This was created by the Royal Institute of Chartered Surveyors (RICS) with the Building Societies Association (BSA) and UK Finance.
 The EWS1 Form is not a legal requirement.
 However, many mortgage lenders require it for any purchase of a dwelling within a residential block.
 They also provide owners with an indication of whether remediation works should be considered further.
 RICS has also produced an informative guide to assist - Cladding Q&A (rics.org).

 To assist those with legal duties, the Home Office has provided a number of guidance to help, which can be found at: